 What is chronic pain?

-Chronic pain is defined as pain that lasts for more than three months.
-Conditions that may cause this type of pain include low back pain, migraine and other headaches, osteoarthritis, neuropathic pain and cancer-related pain.
+It is defined as pain that lasts for more than three months.
+Conditions that may cause this type include low back pain, migraine and other headaches, osteoarthritis, neuropathic pain and cancer-related pain.
 In fact, millions of people around the world live with a lot of pain on a daily basis.

 Even with new drug treatments or interventions, pain management can be difficult for many reasons.
-Scientists have found that pain is subjective and complex.
-The extent of physical injury or tissue damage does not always result in a proportional experience of pain.
+Scientists have found that the sensation felt is subjective and complex.
+The extent of physical injury or tissue damage does not always result in a proportional experience.
 It is even possible to have pain in a part of the body without damage or injury in that particular area.
-An extreme example of this might be the pain felt by someone who has lost a limb but still feels pain as if the limb was still there.
+An extreme example of this might be the sensation felt by someone who has lost a limb but still feels hurt as if the limb was still there.

-In some types of pain, there may be factors that influence pain awareness.
-Such as emotions and attitude, cultural background or the situation surrounding the pain.
-In other words, for some forms of pain, how the brain processes the pain inputs from the body can have a role in how the person experiences the pain.
+In some types of pain, there may be factors that influence the awareness of what is felt.
+Such as emotions and attitude, cultural background or the situation surrounding the cause of the suffering.
+In other words, sometimes, how the brain processes the inputs from the body can have a role in how the person experiences the sensation.

-Plus, even after an injury has healed a person may still experience intermittent pain.
-The persistence of pain signalling pathways seems a bit like a recurring memory.
-What’s more, these types of pain may be unaffected by conventional medication.
+Plus, even after an injury has healed, a person may still experience intermittent pain.
+The persistence of the firing of signalling pathways seems a bit like a recurring memory.
+What's more, these types of pain may be unaffected by conventional medication.

 Read the second part of this series of posts: